wp-plugins/terribl/readme.txt

 * First versions uploaded to WordPress.

 == Upgrade Notice ==

+= 1.1.12.20 =
+Fixed the widget to use the new field aliases that were changed in the last release.

 = 1.1.12.19 =
 Added a More Stats page and expanded accomodations for Google SSL search results to all Domains.